LeoRatilainen/information-security-course/h3-Hello-Lab.md

 # x)
 The first link is guide on installing debian version of linux on a virtualbox and common issues with the process solved.
-Also shows you a few helpful steps like how to get sudo apt-get updates installed
+Also shows you a few helpful steps like how to get sudo apt-get updates installed.

-The second link is terminal commands which the most useful ones for normal use will be the the moving and looking around section and file manipulation
+The second link is terminal commands which the most useful ones for normal use will be the the moving and looking around section and file manipulation.
 # a)
 When pinging a web address without internet line "icmp_seq=1 Destination Net Unreachable" the output lines mean.